 Your milk is more than 80% water, so what happens when you’re dehydrated?
 You simply don’t have the ingredients needed to make the milk that your baby demands.
 It’s no different than baking or cooking.
 If you don’t have the required ingredients, you are forced to supplement with something similar or go without.
 If you don’t want to supplement with formula, staying well hydrated will ensure that you have enough water in store to make the milk that your baby needs.

 Drinking at least 36 ounces of water daily is a good guideline for most mothers, but you may want to drink a bit more to be on the safe side (Montgomery, 2002).
-In addition to water, it’s beneficial to drink Gatorade and coconut water for the electrolytes.
-This will give you some variety, but adding fresh fruit or lemon slices to your water will work as well.
+In addition to water, it’s beneficial to drink Gatorade and coconut water for the electrolytes (it can increase milk supply fast!)
+It can give you some variety, but adding fresh fruit or lemon slices to your water will work as well.

 6. Eating the Wrong Foods

 There are three reasons to pay close attention to your diet while breastfeeding:

 - A nutrient-dense diet adds nutritional value to your milk, boosts your immune system, and keeps you healthy enough to continue breastfeeding long term.
 If you’re eating a lot of greasy or sugary foods that lack nutritional content, it can negatively impact your health and put your ability to breastfeed in danger.